 Over a long period of time, the investment slowly loses value because your tangible profits are negative, and there is a growing opportunity cost associated with losing $10.00 every year.
-It is the intangible costs (your own time) that keeps the investment afloat.
+It is the intangible costs (your own time) that keep the investment afloat.
 If you wanted to exclude those, it actually would save you about $4.50 each year to change your own oil, as opposed to costing you $3.70 if you include them.

 Personally, I’m glad to see that it doesn’t really matter one way or the other.
 Having someone else change my oil is quick, convenient, and mess-free.
 On top of that, I get a free car inspection.
 If I changed my own oil, I would be pretty lost to other potential problems and maintenance issues.

 I really like both this and the garden example, and the beer example, because they help reign in my DIY enthusiasm.
 This is one of the beauties of capitalism, the division of labor, and economies of scale… it doesn’t make sense to do everything yourself, and my life is much simpler for it.

 So this is your excuse to take the path of least resistance when it comes to oil changes.
 Don’t feel guilty, but also don’t get hosed on the up-sell!